edstott/ES-synth-starter/doc/handshaking.md

   | 6      | Handshake output east |

   The OLED controls should be left high after startup.
+  The starter code does this by leaving OUT_PIN high, which means the handshake outputs are enabled by default.

 ### Receiving a handshake signal
   The handshake inputs are connected to a FET that's placed in one node of the key scan matrix.
 For example: